vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 The links go to an overall page with all different kinds of DIY components with their webshop links.

-Affiliate links are used here.
+Also affiliate links are used here.
 Same price, but you also sponsor this blog.

 These hardware components did I use for this project: